aleon1220/AI-prompts/README.md

 # AI-prompts

-This repository is intended to store markdown prompt files for AI projects.
+This repository is intended to store markdown prompt files for different projects.